fastify/fastify/docs/Reference/Server.md

 #### getDefaultJsonParser
 <a name="getDefaultJsonParser"></a>

 `fastify.getDefaultJsonParser(onProtoPoisoning, onConstructorPoisoning)` takes two arguments.
 First argument is ProtoType poisoning configuration and second argument is constructor poisoning configuration.
-See the <a href="https://github.com/fastify/secure-json-parse#api">`secure-json-parse` documentation</a> for more information.
+See the [`secure-json-parse` documentation](https://github.com/fastify/secure-json-parse#api) for more information.

 #### defaultTextParser